 In Egyptian History, Chamomile was used as an offering to the gods.
 It is an aromatic plant that grows white flowers that look like small daisies.
-German and Roman Chamomile are two common types of the herb, but they mostly have the same actions in the body.
+German and Roman Chamomile are two common types of herb, but they mostly have the same actions in the body.
 The flowers are said to be the most potent part of this herb.

 How They Work

-Both of these herbs are considered as tonic agents.
+Both of these herbs are considered tonic agents.
 They bring the body to a healthier and more relaxed state.
 They work directly on the estrogen receptors and the brain in general.
-When used togEther, they can act as a mild sedative.
+When used together, they can act as a mild sedative.
 Even if you are in pain, these herbs can help you relax and decrease the level of pain.

 These herbs are known to be great remedies for insomnia or difficulty of sleeping.
 If you find it hard to sleep at night, you can consume a cup of chamomile and valerian tea, an hour before you go to sleep.
 Both herbs are also good for anxiety management.
 If you feel restless, nervous or upset, chamomile and valerian will help you calm down.

 Chamomile and Valerian in Menopause

 Menopause brings about certain problems to women and that includes sleeping difficulties.
 Both the herbs have phytoestrogenic functions that fight off this symptom.
 Phytoestrogens attach to estrogen receptors and work as estrogens or inhibit its function.

 Moumita Das mentioned in her book, “Chamomile: Medicinal, Biochemical and Agricultural Aspects”, that Chamomile’s nutrients bind to estrogen receptors.
 They either act like estrogen and cause relaxation of the body or inhibit excessive estrogen functions and balance the ratio between estrogen and progesterone.